Terms and Conditions

 (3) The annual average availability of Building Radar is 99.00% including maintenance work; however, availability may not be impaired or interrupted for more than three consecutive calendar days.

 11. Duties of the user / access to the user account

 (1) The user undertakes not to store any illegal content on the provided storage space that violates the laws, official requirements or the rights of third parties.

 (2) The user is obliged to take appropriate precautions to prevent unauthorised third party access to the protected areas of Building Radar.
 For this purpose, the user will, if necessary, inform his employees about compliance with copyright law.

 (3) Irrespective of the provider’s obligation to back up data, the user himself is responsible for entering and maintaining the data and information required for using the SaaS services.

 (4) The user is obliged to check his data and information for viruses or other harmful components before entering them and to use state-of-the-art virus protection programs for this purpose.

 (5) The user is obliged to keep the access data assigned to him, in particular the password, secret and not to make it accessible to third parties.

-(6) The user is aware that selected employees of the Provider can constantly access his user account in order to be able to optimise the settings of the search filter and parameters for the user within the meaning of § 4 para.
-2 letter b).
+(6) The user is aware that selected employees of the Provider can constantly access his user account in order to be able to optimise the settings of the search filter and parameters for the user, for example in fulfilling § 4 para.
+3 letter c).
 The user hereby expressly permits this access to his user account.
 Should the user exceptionally not allow this right to access his user account, he is aware that he can only use the services of Building Radar to a limited extent in this case.

 (7) The contents stored by the user on the storage space intended for him may be protected by copyright and data protection laws.
 The user hereby grants the provider the right to make the contents stored on the server accessible to the user via the Internet for his queries and, in particular, to reproduce and transmit them for this purpose and to be able to reproduce them for the purpose of data backup.